pixelomer/PongoBRIX/README.md

 Different devices use different addresses for buttons and there doesn't appear to be an automatic way to extract these addresses from the device.
 However, you can use `button_helper` in this repository to manually find the button addresses for your device.

-1. With your device plugged in, run `make load_buttons`.
-This will install the button helper module in pongoOS and show you the pongoOS shell.
+1. With your device plugged in, run `make start_pongoos_shell`.
+This will open a pongoOS shell, where you can then run `/send button_helper.bin` and then `modload`.
+If you don't have button_helper.bin, run `make button_helper.bin` and try again.
 2. In the pongoOS shell, run `button_helper`.
 3. Follow the instructions given by the program.
 "Holding the mute switch" means muting and releasing it means unmuting.
 Example output:
 ```